Aroostook Post |

 During the Maine/New Brunswick border dispute, the post was regarrisoned.
 It was rebuilt in April 1839 with a blockhouse, three log barracks to accomodate 210 men, plus a cooking house and privy.
 It soon expanded to include buildings for commissariat and barracks stores, a guard house, gun shed, powder magazine, all enclosed in a stockade.
 The last troops departed in 1847 and a caretaker was left in charge of the post.
 In September 1848 a fire burned two of the log barracks and the storehouse was pulled down to prevent the fire from spreading to the rest of the post.

-According to local tradition the old Mulherin Grocery Store, now the Sénéchal Furniture Company, at the corner of Court and Broadway Streets, incorporates the last surviving structure, most likely the third log barracks.
+According to local tradition the old Mulherin Grocery Store, now the Sénéchal Furniture Company, at the corner of Court and Broadway Streets, incorporated the last surviving structure, most likely the third log barracks.
+This building burned down in December 2009.
 The unusually wide Broadway Street was the original parade ground.
 The lower terminus of the original portage around the falls remains, but is overgrown.

 (1839 - 1840's), near Aroostook